ReScience/rescience.github.io/03-edit.md

   * [ ] Editor decision [accept/reject]
   ```

-   You'll need to ask reviewers to add their github login after `review 1
+   You'll need to ask reviewers to add their GitHub login after `review 1
    started` or `review 2 started`.
 For example `review 1 started (@rougier)`

 * During the review, reviewers are free to interact with the authors in the PR to ask for